-Description Fair value as at 31 December \$'000 Valuation technique Unobservable inputs Relationship of unobservable inputs to fair value Sensitivity of the input to fair value 2019 Loan to Starcity, at FVTPL 5,071 Discounted cash flow Discount rate The higher the discount rate, the lower the fair value A 2% increase in the discount rate would result in a decrease in fair value by \$211,000, and a 2% decrease in the discounted rate would result in a increase in fair value by \$223,000 Unquoted equity security, at FVOCI 1,311 Net assets value Capital value per square metre of land area The higher the capital value, the higher the fair value A 10% increase/decrease in the capital value would result in an increase/decrease in fair value by \$672,000.
+Description Fair value as at 31 December \$'000 Valuation technique Unobservable inputs Relationship of unobservable inputs to fair value Sensitivity of the input to fair value 2020 The higher the A 2% increase/decrease in the discount Loan to Starcity, Discounted cash discount rate, the rate would result in a decrease/increase in at FVTPL 5,473 flow Discount rate lower the fair value fair value by \$114,000.
+A 10% increase/decrease in the capital Unquoted equity Capital value per The higher the value would result in an security, at Net assets square metre of capital value, the increase/decrease in fair value by FVOCI 1,286 value land area higher the fair value \$660,000.